sk-zk/lookaround/README.md

 ## Recent changes
 * The MCP4 parser now decompresses the entries.
+* Mesh chunks can now be parsed into their individual sections.

 ## Coverage tiles
 Panoramas can be found as XYZ tiles with z=17.
 Here's how you can fetch a tile: